yagosys/202301/userguide/010-eks/demo_macvlan.md

 - ## install eksctl and aws cli  on your client machine

-client machine is any machine that used to create EKS cluster, and access EKS. you will need install eksctl and aws cli and config access credentials for AWS cloud.
+Client machine is any machine that can be used to create EKS cluster, and access EKS. you will need install eksctl and aws cli and config access credentials for AWS cloud.

 eksctl is a command-line tool for creating and managing Amazon EKS clusters.
 To create an EKS cluster using eksctl, follow these steps: